Tatiana Radziwill: Public life and royal duties

-As a relative of many reigning royal families in Europe, Radziwiłł attended various events across the continent including the Coronation of Elizabeth II in 1953 and the Royal Cruise Agamemnon in 1954.
-As a young woman, Radziwiłł was considered as a potential wife for the future Harald V of Norway.
+As a relative of many reigning royal families in Europe, Radziwill attended various events across the continent including the Coronation of Elizabeth II in 1953 and the Royal Cruise Agamemnon in 1954.
+As a young woman, Radziwill was considered as a potential wife for the future Harald V of Norway.
 In 1956, she was part of the official entourage at a reception for King Paul of Greece in Bois de Boulogne and at the Hôtel de Ville, Paris.
 She remained close to the Greek royal family, serving as a bridesmaid for her cousin, Princess Sophia, when she married the future King of Spain in 1962.
-Radziwiłł served alongside Princess Irene of Greece and Denmark, Princess Irene of the Netherlands, Princess Alexandra of Kent, Princess Anne d'Orléans, Infanta Pilar of Spain, Princess Anne-Marie of Denmark, and Princess Benedikte of Denmark.
+Radziwill served alongside Princess Irene of Greece and Denmark, Princess Irene of the Netherlands, Princess Alexandra of Kent, Princess Anne d'Orléans, Infanta Pilar of Spain, Princess Anne-Marie of Denmark, and Princess Benedikte of Denmark.

-In March 1963, Tatiana Radziwiłł attended the festivities celebrating the 100th Anniversary of the Greek Monarchy.
+In March 1963, Tatiana Radziwill attended the festivities celebrating the 100th Anniversary of the Greek Monarchy.
 She was present at the doxology service, a parade, and a gala performance at the National Theatre of Greece.
 Later that year, she attended a lunch at Mon Repos held in honor of Athenagoras I of Constantinople.
 In August 1963, she accompanied the Crown Prince of Greece while he hosted the 11th World Scout Jamboree.

 In 1964, she served as a bridesmaid in the wedding of her cousins, Constantine II of Greece and Princess Anne-Marie of Denmark.

 In 2021, she attended the wedding of Prince Philippos of Greece and Denmark and Nina Flohr.

 In 2024, she attended the wedding of Princess Theodora of Greece and Denmark and Matthew Kumar.

-Personal life
+Personal life and death

-While studying nursing and bacteriology at the University of Paris, Radziwiłł met the French cardiologist Jean Henri Fruchard, the son of Colonel Henri Fruchard.
-They married on 24 March 1966 in Athens.
+While studying nursing and bacteriology at the University of Paris, Radziwill met a French cardiologist, Dr. Jean Henri Fruchard, the son of Colonel Dr. Henri Fruchard and his second wife, Eunice McCooey.
+They married on 24 March 1966 at the Catholic Church of St. Luke in Irakleio, Athens.
 Their wedding was attended by members of the Greek and Danish royal families, including King Constantine II of Greece, Queen Anne-Marie of Greece, Dowager Queen Frederica of Greece, Queen Ingrid of Denmark, Princess Alice of Greece, Princess Irene of Greece, and Princess Sophia of Greece.

-Radziwiłł and Fruchaud have two children, Fabiola (born 1967) and Alexis (born 1969).
+Radziwill and Fruchaud had two children, Fabiola (born 1967) and Alexis (born 1969).

-A close friend of Queen Sofía of Spain, Radziwiłł has accompanied the Queen on international trips and attends events at Zarzuela Palace and Marivent Palace.
+A close friend and second cousin of Queen Sofía of Spain, Radziwill accompanied the Queen on international trips and attended events at Zarzuela Palace and Marivent Palace.

+Radziwill died on 19 December 2025 in Paris, at the age of 86.

+She was known to her family as "Tatan".

+Her funeral took place on 10 January 2026 at Saint-Thomas-d'Aquin, Paris and was attended by members of the Spanish and Greek royal families and their relatives, including King Felipe VI and Queen Sofia of Spain as well as Queen Anne-Marie and Crown Prince Pavlos of Greece.